HURRICANE PREPAREDNESS: Your supply kit

-You’re going to need supplies not just to get through the storm but for the potentially lengthy and unpleasant aftermath.
+You are going to need supplies not just to get through the storm but for the potentially lengthy and unpleasant aftermath.
 You will want to plan for two situations: Remaining in your home after a disaster or evacuating to a safer location.
 Have enough non-perishable food, water and medicine to last each person in your family a minimum of one week.
 Electricity and water could be out for at least that long.
-You’ll need extra cash, a battery-powered radio and flashlights.
+You will need extra cash, a battery-powered radio and flashlights.
 Many of us have cell phones, and they all run on batteries.
-You’re going to need a portable, crank or solar powered USB charger.
+You are going to need a portable, crank or solar powered USB charger.

 The Federal Alliance for Safe Homes offers this disaster supply checklist: